ameksike/ksike.rhino.secretary/README.md

 # Secretary Rhino
-Lightweight library for data access abstraction, your Rhino distro is oriented to the JavaScript programming language on Node.Js version 6.9.1 or higher.
+Lightweight library for data access abstraction, Ksike Framework Rhino distro is oriented to the JavaScript programming language on Node.Js version 6.9.1 or higher.

 ## Libs
 As a technology policy proposed by the Ksike Framework, there are other implementations of this library for other platforms, which are listed below: